Spooky-Scary-Skeleton/bear-robotics/README.md

 ## Project Setup
 Basic project setup was done with Create React App v5.0.1

+## Run
+Please run below script in terminal to run the app.

+    npm start

+## Test
+Please run below script in terminal to see the test code result.

+    npm test

 ## Misc
 Although I read that there'll be bonus points for using Typescript, unfortunately, I have no experience with Typescript yet.